Christmas and New Year bin collection dates

 Find your nearest recycling bank: exeter.gov.uk/recyclingbanks.

-This year we are unable to take wrapping paper in the green bin.
+We are unable to take wrapping paper in the green bin.
 Our paper mill doesn’t like it, because it doesn’t produce good pulp (its fibres are too short and it tends to just turn into a sludge).
 They will reject any bales they find wrapping paper in, which will mean us losing out on revenue for public services.

 You could consider wrapping your presents in newspaper (that famous pink one about money matters would be good) or old maps and calendars.
 Or you could try using cloth – perhaps that old shirt you regretted buying.
 Two gifts in one!